openaccess-dk/openaccess-dk.github.io/index.md

   <img src="/oaw2024/images/OAWeek2024_mindre.jpg">
 </a>

-The **Danish Network for Open Access** consists of employees from Danish educational institutions who deal with the dissemination as well as operational and developmental issues in relation to Open Access.
+<p>The **Danish Network for Open Access** consists of employees from Danish educational institutions
+who deal with the dissemination as well as operational and developmental issues in relation to Open Access.
-The purpose of the Network is to be a forum for knowledge sharing and discussion on practical issues and challenges that the institutions are faced with in their daily work with Open Access.<br/> The Network is organized independent of stakeholder organizations and projects/funding.
+The purpose of the Network is to be a forum for knowledge sharing and discussion on practical issues and challenges that the institutions are faced with in their daily work with Open Access.<br> The Network is organized independent of stakeholder organizations and projects/funding.</p>

 <a href="https://openaccess.dk/Dokumenter/Statement of Intent for Danish Network for Open Access.pdf" target="_blank"> Read the network's Statement of Intent </a>